Ex-Retro Studios-Entwickler loben das Kamerasystem von Metroid Prime

 If you notice in all the Metroid [Prime] Spiele, you never lose sight of Samus no matter what crazy, stupid thing you’re doing, ever.
 There’s never a point in the game where you ever lose sight of your characterever.
 And you’re boosting, you’re going behind walls, you’re going in little tunnels, you’re doing all sorts of crazy little things.
 And with Quadraxis [Bosskampf], you’re doing all sorts of crazy jump-off things, and this thing’s moving around and it’s the size of a skyscraper.
 And the reason that it works is because the camera system can handle literally anything.

-One of my favourite things we did with [Mark], we came up with the 2D view for the Morph Ball puzzles; you morph and you roll in and then the camera switches to the 2D side view.
+One of my favourite things we did with [Markieren], we came up with the 2D view for the Morph Ball puzzles; you morph and you roll in and then the camera switches to the 2D side view.
 And we were trying to figure outhow do we get the camera to follow the balland he came up with what he called ‘Surface Camera’, so we have a surface outside there and the camera slides along the surface and has a set of springs that follows the ball so it does it smoothly.
 And so you can define the surface area of the camera so you can control the view.

 He also explains the tech behind how the camera is able to follow Samus so accurately whenever she turns into the Morph Ball: